mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoxPath2.md

 **GeoxPath2** entity makes it possible to create nodes on the map where the player can interact with specific places in the environment.
 Climbling, jumping and hanging are some of the examples.

+List of the tags:
-{% include download file="/assets/GeoxPath2/GeoPathTags.lua" name="List of the tags (GeoPathTags.lua)" %}
+{% include download file="/assets/GeoxPath2/GeoPathTags.lua" %}

 Some tags still need more study to know how to use them.
 For now, here are some common, easy and useful tags to start with: `Climb, Elude, Fence and Jump`